Code of Conduct

 The Board of Education is committed to ensuring an atmosphere on school property and at school functions that is safe and orderly.
 To achieve this kind of environment, any school official authorized to impose a disciplinary penalty on a student may question a student about an alleged violation of law or the district code of conduct.
 Students are not entitled to any sort of “Miranda”-type warning before being questioned by school officials, nor are school officials required to contact a student’s parent before questioning the student.
 However, school officials will tell all students why they are being questioned.

-In addition, the Board authorizes the Superintendent of Schools, Building Principals or their designees, the school nurse and district security officials to conduct searches of students and their belongings if the authorized school official has reasonable suspicion to believe that the search will result in evidence that the student violated the law or the district code of conduct.
+In addition, the Board authorizes the Superintendent of Schools, Building Principals or Assistant Principals, the school nurse and district security officials to conduct searches of students and their belongings, in most incidences with exceptions set forth below in A if the authorized school official has reasonable suspicion to believe that the search will result in evidence that the student violated the law or the district code of conduct.

 An authorized school official may conduct a search of a student’s belongings that is minimally intrusive, such as touching the outside of a book bag, without reasonable suspicion, so long as the school official has a legitimate reason for the very limited search.